Hongwei-L/OpenXR_Dev/Readme.md

 	| Unreal Engine |  4.27 or above     |
 	| Unity         |  2020 LTS+         |
 - **System trusted certificate**
-  Before the application can be run with Lenovo OpenXR runtime，it should be signed with a system trusted certificate. if the certificates cannot be issued by a CA(Certificate Authority), a self-signed certificate can be generated with [New-SelfSignedCertificate](https://learn.microsoft.com/en-us/powershell/module/pki/new-selfsignedcertificate?view=windowsserver2022-ps) and imported to system by [Import-Certificate
+  Before the application can be run with Lenovo OpenXR runtime，it should be signed with a system trusted certificate.
+For test purpose, you can generate a self-signed certificate with [New-SelfSignedCertificate](https://learn.microsoft.com/en-us/powershell/module/pki/new-selfsignedcertificate?view=windowsserver2022-ps) and imported to system by [Import-Certificate ](https://learn.microsoft.com/en-us/powershell/module/pki/import-certificate?view=windowsserver2022-ps) or the certmgr.exe in sample_bin
-](https://learn.microsoft.com/en-us/powershell/module/pki/import-certificate?view=windowsserver2022-ps)

 ## Components in PCAR version
 - **Lenovo XR Shell** Application manages to allow user start/stop openXR based application.
 To make your own app appear here, you should use add a register item.
 Here is an example solution for how to do it  .[2DLauncher_config.zip](./2DLauncher_Config.zip)